AdobeDocs/experience-manager-desktop-app.en/README.md

-# Adobe Experience Manager Desktop App Documentation
+# Adobe Experience Manager desktop app Documentation

-This is the repository for Adobe Experience Manager Desktop App documentation.
+This is the repository for Adobe Experience Manager desktop app documentation.

 Your contributions to the documentation are welcome.
 Please see the following resources: